romene/Naturaily-netlify/_posts/2019-02-04-iot-project-how-to-get-started.md

 ![iot_project](/assets/images/3.png)

+**Step 4** Build a prototype.

-After you’ve assembled a team it’s time to research some more.
-Find out what materials you should use for your hardware, the range necessary for the device to connect with the network and only then you can start building a **prototype**.
+Only after you've assembled a team or engineers, designer and testers you can start building a **prototype**.
 Developing it allows to discover the minimum parameters for your IoT project before the full deploy.

+**Step 5** Quality Assurance.

-A prototype then should be thoroughly tested (both its software and hardware).
+A prototype should be thoroughly tested (both its software and hardware).
 Then it will probably...fail!
 But don’t worry, it’s just how the process works.
 You build something, test it, it fails and then you can improve it.
 It’s a crucial step to any project.

+**Step 6** Build and deploy your IoT project.

 After you’ve improved and tested the hell out of your device you are ready to build and deploy your first IoT project.
-However this doesn’t mean you’re done.
+However this doesn’t mean you’re done...

+**Step 7** Practice makes perfect.

 IoT projects need constant improvement and maintenance to justify their development.
+Plan ahead and reserve time and budget for this specific step because overlooking it may cost you the entire project!

 ## Conclusion